sonya-dee/sonya-dee/README.md

   <img src="https://github.com/user-attachments/assets/712c7ca4-6977-4179-84a4-a6c41a3e6630" width="100"/>
   <img src="https://github.com/user-attachments/assets/22eafdb7-8855-48bb-bca0-dff11a125bcb" width="100"/>
 </p>
-🎓 I'm a senior at Emory University studying Environmental Science with a passion for data storytelling, clean code, and analyzing trends in pollution distribution.
+🍏 I'm a senior at Emory University studying Environmental Science with a passion for data storytelling, clean code, and analyzing trends in pollution distribution.

-🌱 From analyzing EPA datasets to creating a personalized Field Notebook App, I use code and creativity to explore environmental issues.
+🍎 From analyzing EPA datasets to creating a personalized Field Notebook App, I use code and creativity to explore environmental issues.

 ---

-### 📊 Data Analysis & Visualization
+<h2 style="text-align: center;">🍏 Data Analysis & Visualization</h2>
 I work with R and R Markdown to create reproducible, interactive reports that communicate complex environmental data clearly.

 Check out my EPA project: